 If you’d like to keep track of the air quality on a regular basis, you might want to sign up for EnviroFlash.
 I heard about it from Rebecca Boulos, the Executive Director of Maine’s Public Health Association.
 When you sign up, you get an email alert from the EPA when the air quality is expected to be low in your area.

 You can get more information and subscribe to EnviroFlash notifications on the EPA website.
 I’m keeping this blog post short and to the point because frankly, it’s too darn hot to do any more!
 I’m sure you understand.

-Stay cool and I hope you have a wonderful fourth of July.
+Stay cool and I hope you have a wonderful summer.
 Here’s one last piece of advice from Kepler: Relax and do nothing!